Manage Business Intelligence components

 Add a new BI data entity locally to Data Catalog

-In Data Catalog, a Business Intelligence (BI) data entity locally to Data Catalog, which represents a logical or physical table within a BI dataset.
+In Data Catalog, you can create a Business Intelligence (BI) data entity locally under a BI dataset to represent a logical or physical table within that dataset.
 It is typically used to organize and manage grouped data structures that support reporting or dashboard use cases.
-By creating a BI data entity, you can define the table-level structure of a dataset.
-It improves clarity, supports lineage and governance activities, and allows classification and documentation of downstream data elements such as columns and attributes.
+A BI data entity represents a Table or Logical Table for Tableau and a Table for Power BI.
+You can use data entities to define the table-level structure of a dataset, improve clarity, support lineage and governance, and classify downstream data elements such as columns and attributes.

 Perform the following steps to create a new BI data entity in Data Catalog: